essc/clp_foss4g_workshop/source/qgis_sampling_design.rst

    :align: center
    :width: 300 pt

-Explore the other tools available in the :menuslection:`Research Tools`.
+Explore the other tools available in the :menuselection:`Research Tools`.

 +---------------------+-----------------+--------------------------------------+
 | **Icon**            | **Tool**        | **Purpose**                          |